xaratustrah/iqtools/README.md

 #### TCAP \*.DAT files
 TCAP file format form the older HP E1430A systems.
 In this case, the header information is stored in a TXT file, while the data file is stored in blocks of 2GB sequentially.
 More information can be found in [this PhD thesis](http://www.worldcat.org/oclc/76566695).

 #### LeCroy<sup>&reg;</sup> 584AM Data files
-Data files from this old oscilloscope is possible with its own class.
+Reading data files from this old oscilloscope is possible with its own class.

 #### Audio file \*.WAV